Implementing Multinomial Logistic Regression with PyTorch

 y = torch.tensor(y_numpy)

-1. Read CSV into a Pandas DataFrame.
+- Read CSV into a Pandas

-3. Create a dictionary that maps the species string to a unique integer.
+labels. - Create a dictionary that maps the species string to a unique integer.

-5. Convert the features and labels into PyTorch tensors.
+labels from their string representation to an integer. - Convert the features and labels into PyTorch tensors.

 Class Labels